WELCOME TO OUR WEBSITE.......

 AND....good news from Iowa.
-A fantastic new story about the Oak Tree Opry and our work as music preservationists just came out in the Nov-Dec issue of the "Iowa History Journal."
-It's a tremendous story, and for those living in Iowa the magazine is available at all Casey's stores, the Hy-Vee Grocery stores, and all Drugtown stores.
-Written by the publisher Michael Swanger, it's a really really good story about old-time music in Iowa.
-Get one and see for yourself.
+A fantastic new story about the Oak Tree Opry and our work as old-time music preservationists just came out in the Nov-Dec, 2014 issue of the "Iowa History Journal."
+It's a tremendous story, and part of the 4-page article, written by Michael Swanger, is available at: http://iowahistoryjournal.com/roots-music-thrives

 Click up "National Old Time Music Festival" for details

-The Fremont Festival in Nebraska is set for October 2-3-4, at Christensen Field House.
+The Fremont Festival in Nebraska is set for Sept.
+30-Oct 1-2, 2016, at Christensen Field House.
+Click up old time rural music gathering.

 We have my protest song "Dear Grand Ole Opry" up & running: http://youtu.be/3xDswcKKVhU

-To have your CD's reviewed for Tradition Magazine, Sunday Bulletin, and Country Music News International, as well as the Rural Roots Music Commission CD of the Year awards, after December 1, 2014 please send to:
+To have your CD's reviewed for Tradition Magazine, Sunday Bulletin, and Country Music News International, as well as the Rural Roots Music Commission CD of the Year awards consideration, please send to:

-Just in the last couple of years we have had Whisperin' Bill Anderson, Jim Ed Brown, Michael Martin Murphey, Charlie McCoy, Lynn Anderson, Little Roy Lewis & Lizzy, Mickey Gilley, Barbara Fairchild, Joanne Cash, Boxcar Willie Jr., and the legendary Patti Page at our festival, a truly 'authentic country' festival.
+Just in the last couple of years we have had Whisperin' Bill Anderson, Jim Ed Brown, Michael Martin Murphey, Charlie McCoy, Lynn Anderson, Little Roy Lewis & Lizzy, Larry Cordle, Mickey Gilley, Barbara Fairchild, Joanne Cash, Boxcar Willie Jr., John Carter Cash, LuLu Roman, and the legendary Patti Page at our festival, a truly 'authentic old-time rural country' music festival.

 In 2010, Bill Anderson came to our festival to support our efforts in saving the music from the "heart of America" what we call old-timey country or rural music.
 We continue to preserve, perform, perpetuate, and promote America's rural music art forms at every opportunity.
 We like this particular website design, mostly because it finds you in a very agricultural field.
 Green plants everywhere, and as you read down beneath the surface of the earth, you get to the very roots of what country, bluegrass, and folk music from rural America is all about! ...the roots!